Iodine-125: Production

 Long irradiation times are disadvantageous.
-Iodine-125 itself has a neutron capture cross section of 900 barns, and consequently during a long irradiation, part of the 125I formed will be converted to 126I, a beta-emitter and positron-emitter with a half-life of 13.1 days, which is not medically useful.
+Iodine-125 itself has a neutron capture cross section of 900 barns, and consequently during a long irradiation, part of the 125I formed will be converted to 126I, a beta-emitter and positron-emitter with a half-life of 12.93 days, which is not medically useful.
 In practice, the most useful irradiation time in the reactor amounts to a few days.
-Thereafter, the irradiated gas is allowed to decay for three or four days to eliminate short-lived unwanted radioisotopes, and to allow the newly created xenon-125 (half-life 17 hours) to decay to iodine-125.
+Thereafter, the irradiated gas is allowed to decay for three or four days to eliminate short-lived unwanted radioisotopes, and to allow the newly produced xenon-125 to decay to iodine-125.

-To isolate radioiodine, the irradiated capsule is first cooled at low temperature (to collect free iodine gas on the capsule inner wall) and the remaining Xe gas is vented in a controlled way and recovered for further use.
-The inner walls of the capsule are then rinsed with dilute NaOH solution to collect iodine as soluble iodide (I−) and hypoiodite (IO−), according to the standard disproportionation reaction of halogens in alkaline solutions.
+To isolate the radioiodine, the irradiated capsule is first cooled at low temperature (to condense the free iodine gas onto the capsule inner wall) and the remaining Xe gas is vented in a controlled way and recovered for further use.
+The inner walls of the capsule are then rinsed with a dilute NaOH solution to collect iodine as soluble iodide (I−) and hypoiodite (IO−), according to the standard disproportionation reaction of halogens in alkaline solution.
 Any caesium atom present immediately oxidizes and passes into the water as Cs+.
-In order to eliminate any long-lived 135Cs and 137Cs which may be present in small amounts, the solution is passed through a cation-exchange column, which exchanges Cs+ for another non-radioactive cation.
-The radioiodine (as anion I− or IO−) remains in solution as iodide/hypoiodite.
+In order to eliminate any long-lived 135Cs and 137Cs which may be present in small amounts, the solution is passed through a cation-exchange column, which exchanges Cs+ for another non-radioactive cation (e.g., Na+).
+The radioiodine (as anion I− or IO−) remains in solution as a mixture of iodide and hypoiodite.